KDE/documentation-docs-kdenlive-org/exporting/render.rst

 :ref:`Timeline marker <guides>` can help organize your project while you work on it and when you share it with the world.
 You can use timeline markers to keep track of areas or to generate rendering scripts that will do the mundane task for you.
 This feature makes exporting sections of your project quite easy.

-For more details about markers, how to add and manage them, refer to the :ref:`Timeline maker <guides>` section of the documentation.
+For more details about markers, how to add and manage them, refer to the :ref:`Timeline marker <guides>` section of the documentation.

 Using Marker Zones
 ------------------